RafaelZielinski/RafaelZielinski/README.md

 - 👋 Hi, I’m @RafaelZielinski
 - 👀 I’m interested in watching TV series(Dexter New Blood), learning new language, practising coding
 - 🌱 I’m currently learning Java Core, Spring Boot, Git, MySQL,
-- 💞️ I’m looking to collaborate on projects which get me a Job and obtaing necessery experience.
+- 💞️ I’m looking to collaborate on projects which get me a Job and obtaining necessary experience.
 - 📫 How to reach me rafekzielinski@wp.pl

 <!---